knative/eventing/docs/spec/sources.md

     duck.knative.dev/source: "true" # <-- required to be a source.
 ```

-Labeling sources in this way allows for cluster operators to list CRDs and
+Labeling sources in this way allows for developers to filter the list of CRDs:
-filter on which ones are choosing to adhere to the source ducktype.
-To make this
-query,

 ```shell
 kubectl get crds -l duck.knative.dev/source=true